St. Jack: Reception

 In 2021, Alex Frane and Brooke Jackson-Glidden included St. Jack in Eater Portland's list of "11 Charming French Restaurants in Portland".
 Additionally, Frane and Maya MacEvoy included St. Jack in a list of "16 Quintessential Restaurants and Bars in Slabtown", and Jackson-Glidden included St. Jack in a list of "The 38 Essential Restaurants and Food Carts in Portland".

+In 2023, chef John Denison was one of 18 Portland industry professionals deemed "rising stars" by the restaurant resource and trade publication StarChefs.
+Michael Russell ranked St. Jack number 15 in The Oregonian's 2025 list of Portland's 40 best restaurants.